One-Loop Radiative Correction to the Triple Higgs Coupling in the Higgs Singlet Model: Introduction

 \section{Introduction}

-{ The} standard model (SM) has been extensively tested, especially the deviations for the gauge sector are strongly constrained by the electro-weak precision measurements from the Large Electron-{Positron} Collider (LEP) \cite{Agashe:2014kda}, Tevatron and the large hadron collider (LHC).
-However, the Yukawa sector and the scalar sector are two regimes which are still not well probed.
-Since the discovery of the Higgs boson at the Large Hadron Collider (LHC) in 2012 \cite{Aad:2012tfa,Chatrchyan:2012xdj}, the most important task is to measure the properties of the scalar accurately.
+{ The} standard model (SM) has been extensively tested, especially the deviations for the gauge sector are strongly constrained by the electro-weak precision measurements from the Large Electron-{Positron} Collider (LEP) \cite{Agashe:2014kda}, Tevatron and the Large Hadron Collider (LHC).
+However, the Yukawa sector and the scalar sector are two sectors which are still not well probed.
+Since the discovery of the Higgs boson at the LHC in 2012 \cite{Aad:2012tfa,Chatrchyan:2012xdj}, the most important task is to measure the properties of the scalar accurately.
 The measurements will help us understand the nature of the electro-weak symmetry breaking mechanism (EWSB) \cite{Englert:1964et,Higgs:1964ia,Guralnik:1964eu,Kibble:1967sv}.
 If there exists new physics beyond the SM (BSM), it is believed that it is related with the Higgs couplings more or less.
 The Higgs boson is a door to the unknown new world.

-{Current} measurements of the Higgs couplings with gauge bosons tend to be the SM values.
-At the same time Higgs couplings with the third generation fermions are inferred from the Higgs production processes at the LHC, which are also consistent with those in the SM.
+{Current} measurements of the Higgs couplings with gauge bosons tend to be the SM values \cite{Khachatryan:2016vau, Sirunyan:2018koj}.
+At the same time Higgs couplings with the third generation fermions ($\tau$ lepton Yukawa \cite{Sirunyan:2017khh, Aaboud:2018pen}, top quark Yukawa \cite{Sirunyan:2018hoz, Aaboud:2018urx}, bottom quark Yukawa \cite{Sirunyan:2018kst, Aaboud:2018zhk}) are also consistent with those in the SM.
 Usually for the model construction, the Higgs couplings with fermions and gauge bosons will have the SM limit at the electro-weak scale.
 However the triple Higgs coupling can deviate from the SM value largely in this limit.
-Such feature of the triple Higgs coupling has been studied extensively in the two Higgs doublet model (THDM) \cite{Kanemura:2004mg,Osland:2008aw}, inert Higgs doublet model (IHDM) \cite{Arhrib:2015hoa}, Higgs triplet model (HTM) \cite{Aoki:2012jj} and models with an additional heavy neutrino \cite{Baglio:2016ijw}.
+Such feature of the triple Higgs coupling has been studied extensively in the two Higgs doublet model (THDM) \cite{Kanemura:2004mg,Osland:2008aw,Arhrib:2008jp}, inert Higgs doublet model (IHDM) \cite{Arhrib:2015hoa}, Higgs triplet model (HTM) \cite{Aoki:2012jj} and models with an additional heavy neutrino \cite{Baglio:2016ijw}.

 {Searching} for BSM physics is one of the most important goals of high energy physics.
 The most direct way is to increase the energy of the colliders and see whether there are new heavy resonances, while it is always hard or even impossible to construct the very high energy colliders because of the limitations from the expanses, technologies and so on.
 However there are other methods to achieve this goal.
 The new heavy particles will leave footprints at the electro-weak scale through loop effects.
 We may have indirect signals for the BSM through some physical quantities which are sensitive to the heavy particles.